Vocal cord nodules

 Vocal cord nodules typically cause hoarseness.
 The voice can also sound toneless or throaty.

-Those affected can moreover no longer carry a tune for as long as usual.
+Those affected are also unable to carry a tune for as long as usual.
 Very high or low speaking and singing are also no longer possible.

 What causes vocal cord nodules?

 If the voice is overly strained, the mucosa and tissue below it swell up.
 As a result of the swelling, the vocal folds no longer fit together precisely.
 They oscillate irregularly during speaking or singing.
-The voice thus sounds changed, hoarse or fails entirely.
+As a result, the voice sounds different, hoarse or fails entirely.
 Among other things, the voice can be overstrained by frequent or loud speaking.
 This can also happen in hearing impaired people who easily get into the habit of speaking loudly.

-Babies and infants who cry a lot may also put too much strain on their vocal folds and thereby get vocal cord nodules.
+Babies and infants who cry a lot may also put too much strain on their vocal folds and get vocal cord nodules as a result.

-If too much force is unwittingly expended during speaking on a constant basis, this severely strains the vocal folds, for instance in people who are highly stressed or always breathe in their chest and not their abdomen.
-Furthermore, poor posture can contribute to voice problems.
+If too much force is unknowingly put into speaking on a constant basis, this severely strains the vocal folds, for instance in people who are highly stressed or always breathe in their chest and not their abdomen.
+Poor posture can also contribute to voice problems.

 Anyone who works a lot with their voice in their job is more likely to get vocal cord nodules than people in other professions.
-In singers, vocal nodes are not only caused by frequent use of the voice, but also by poor singing techniques.
-The nodules are thus also called singer’s nodules or singer’s nodes.
+This condition is more likely to occur in people who sing frequently and is also known as “singer’s nodules” or “singer’s nodes”.
+In addition to frequent use of the voice, poor singing technique can also cause the development of these nodules.
 Teachers can also develop vocal nodes.
+Other jobs can also place a lot of strain on the voice, such as working in a call center or daycare facility.

 How common are vocal cord nodules?